gotchacode/cmsplugin-fbalbum/readme.md

-##Facebook Album Plugin for django CMS

-This is a Facebook Album plugin to show images from a facebook page album in `Django CMS`.
-It enables all images to be presented in a attractive way so that it could be used in thumbnails and presented in a lightbox.
+##Django CMS plugin for facebook albums

+This is gallery plugin with support for Facebook Albums.
+It is great to use facebook for storing images and you save in terms of your server storage and ther user has a liberty to add or remove images without even dealing with anything else.

+Image are presented in thumbnails, which on clicking would open up in carousel or lightbox.

+### Setting up

-### How to get the access token required ?
+####How to get the access token required ?

-First you have create an APP on facebook.then, go get your temporary/short-lived **access_token** [temporary access_token](https://developers.facebook.com/tools/access_token/)
+First you have to  create an APP on facebook.Then,go get your temporary/short-lived **access_token** [temporary access_token](https://developers.facebook.com/tools/access_token/)
-Save that **access_token** and now and then now you need to go to this URL to get the permanent access_token:
+Save that **access_token** and now and then you need to go to this URL to get the permanent access_token:

 First make sure you have: